sophiacofone/valorant_omnic/win_loss/win_loss.md

 |   ally3_post_spike_total_health_loss      |   0.6061965632616760   |
 |   self_post_spike_total_health_loss       |   -0.5753664427197250  |

-These features indicate that from an overall perspective, not dying is the most important predicter for wining rounds of valorant.
-This may seem obvious, but I still think that it is interesting that above getting eliminations, using abilities, spike plant, simply being alive is the best thing to focus on.
-This could justify playing more "defensivly"
+These features indicate that from an overall perspective, your team not dying, your opponents dying, and health are the most important predicter for wining rounds of valorant.
+This may seem obvious, but in Valorant there are multiple ways to win with elims/deaths being only one of them.
+These results could justify playing more "defensivly", i.e. not dying versus trying to get lots of elims by taking risky moves.

-##### Top 20 important features combined - no deaths
+#### No deaths?
 I wanted to also see what without using deaths as a feature, could the model still predict well and what features it would pick.

+##### Metrics
 | Metric         | Result   |
 | -------------- | -------- |
 | Train Accuracy | 94%      |
 | Test Accuracy  | 94%      |
 | Train F1       | 95%      |
 | Test F1        | 94%      |
+##### Top 20 important features combined - no deaths
 |   Feature                                 |   Coef                 |
 |-------------------------------------------|------------------------|
 |   ally1_post_spike_deaths                 |   -1.6703996301272200  |